 Driving Under the Influence (DUI)

-Driving Under the Influence, refers to a citation given for the operation of a vehicle, while under the influence of alcohol or narcotics.
+Driving Under the Influence, refers to a citation given for the operation of a vehicle while under the influence of alcohol or narcotics.
 For the purpose of Canadian immigration, operation of a motor vehicle with a blood alcohol content (BAC) above .08, constitutes a DUI.
-If you have been convicted of a DUI, Canada entry may require a Temporary Residence Permit.
+If you have been convicted of a DUI, you are considered inadmissible to Canada, and entry will likely require a Temporary Resident Permit.

 Temporary Resident Permit (TRP)

 A TRP is a permit that allows an individual to enter Canada, despite inadmissibility.
 If you have been convicted of a DUI, Canada entry is not possible until you have A) undergone the criminal rehabilitation process B) been deemed rehabilitated, or C) been issued a Temporary Resident Permit.